Maria Luisa Castellanos

 7. Even on residential additions, the city may require drainage calculations so that they know you are not throwing off water from your property to the street or to your neighbor’s property.
 This should not be a hard process, but it will require a civil engineer when most residential projects do not require a civil engineer.

 8. Light posts are a confusing issue.
-When you must move a light post on the street because it is at the entrance to or exit from your parking lot, you must get permission from FPL.
+When you must move a light post on the street because it is at the entrance to or the exit from your parking lot, you must get permission from FPL.
 The city requires that you get light readings for your whole street, not just your side of the street.
 And the new lights must comply with the light requirements according to the new codes.

 Many of these things should really be done with the impact fees that all people building must pay, however, they are not, and as part of the permitting requirements, the owner is expected to pay for these in addition to paying the impact fees.